Selection of safe and effective quality antimalarial medicines

 The importance of high-quality antimalarial medicines cannot be overstated; they are the cornerstone of malaria treatment and their availability must be ensured.
 Poor quality medicines not only adversely affect the health and lives of patients, but also damage the credibility of health-care programmes, and increase the burden on health systems.

 Antimalarial medicines should be selected for procurement based on the "WHO guidelines for the treatment of malaria", or the "WHO model list of essential medicines".
 Fixed-dose combination formulations are strongly preferred and recommended over co-blistered, co-packaged or loose tablet combinations, since they facilitate adherence to treatment and reduce the risk of taking the medicines as monotherapy, which can contribute to the development of drug resistance.

 Quality assurance of artemisinin-based combination therapies (ACTs) is particularly important.
 Artemisinin-based medicines are difficult to manufacture and co-formulate with other compounds, and they are susceptible to degradation by high temperatures and humidity.
-Ensuring adequate quality of manufacturing, transport and storage is therefore critical.
+Ensuring adequate quality during manufacturing, transport and storage is therefore critical.

-The WHO Prequalification Programme (WHO/PQP) evaluates the quality of specific medicinal products based on the review of product dossiers submitted by the manufacturing company and inspection of the manufacturing facilities.
+The WHO Prequalification Programme (WHO/PQP) evaluates the quality of specific pharmaceutical products based on the review of product dossiers submitted by the manufacturing company and inspection of the manufacturing facilities.
 The latest list of WHO-prequalified antimalarial medicines is publicly available on the WHO/PQP’s website.

 Recommended procurement practices